rhexa/start-vagrant/README.md

 # Start Vagrant

-Start Vagrant is created for learning and practising purpose to work with Vagrant.
+Start Vagrant is created to quikly start working with Vagrant.

 ## Getting Started